-4.2 Scenario 2 - Use of Location Information for Other Services scenario, Location Servers comprise also the NAS and the RADIUS server.
+4.2.
+Scenario 2 - Use of Location Information for Other Services

+Location Servers are entities that receive the user's location information and transmit it to other entities.
+In this second scenario, Location Servers comprise also the NAS and the RADIUS server.
 The RADIUS servers are in the home network, in the visited network, or in broker networks.